2018 United States–Canada tornado outbreak

 A destructive, two-day tornado outbreak affected the Great Lakes region of the United States and the National Capital Region of Canada in late-September.
-A total of 37 tornadoes were confirmed, including a violent long-tracked high-end EF3 tornado that moved along an 80 km path from near Dunrobin, Ontario to Gatineau, Quebec, and an EF2 tornado in the Nepean sector of Ottawa.
+A total of 38 tornadoes were confirmed, including an intense, long-tracked EF3 tornado that moved along an 80 km path from near Dunrobin, Ontario to Gatineau, Quebec, and an EF2 tornado in the Nepean sector of Ottawa.
 The tornadoes in Ottawa-Gatineau were declared one of the ten most significant weather events of 2018 in Canada by the Meteorological Service of Canada.

 Numerous tornadoes touched down in Minnesota on the initial day of the outbreak, including a high-end EF2 tornado that caused major damage in Morristown, Minnesota.
 Other damage occurred in Eastern Ontario due to downburst winds from the severe thunderstorms.
 One death was reported as a result of straight-line winds that occurred during the outbreak, and 31 people were injured.

 Meteorological synopsis

 In the Great Lakes region of the United States, a warm front surged in a hot, unstable air mass ahead of a strong cold front on September 20.
 An enhanced risk of severe weather was issued by the Storm Prediction Center (SPC), including a 10% hatched risk area for tornadoes stretching from southern Minnesota into Wisconsin.
 Later that evening, a quasi-linear convective system with numerous embedded circulations and bowing line segments produced many tornadoes across southern Minnesota.
 This included a high-end EF2 tornado that heavily damaged or destroyed many homes in the town of Morristown, Minnesota.
 Another EF2 tornado damaged the local airport in Faribault.
 A few tornadoes were also confirmed in Iowa, Wisconsin, and Ohio, and damaging winds from the line of storms also caused significant damage.
 Embedded downbursts produced destructive straight-line winds of up to 100 mph during the event.
 With 25 tornadoes in a matter of hours, this event was Minnesota's third most prolific tornado day on record.

 The severe weather threat was expected to move eastward to affect southern Ontario and a part of southwestern Quebec the next day.
 On September 21, a significant severe weather threat was confirmed across southern Ontario and the Outaouais region of Quebec, with the potential for severe thunderstorms and tornadoes noted.

 Severe thunderstorm watches and warnings along with wind warnings and special weather statements were issued across parts of Ontario as early as the pre-dawn hours of September 21, which remained in effect until that evening.
 The warm humid air mass reached Ontario that morning of September 21, along with localized thunderstorms with heavy torrential downpours in most of the areas across southern Ontario and again later that day during the tornado outbreak.
 Record breaking temperatures across southern Ontario ranged from the high 20s into the low 30s.

 Tornado watches and warnings were issued by that afternoon.